-• items gained via meta-activity (spending DT, DM rewards, This Is Your Life)
+- items gained via meta-activity (spending DT, DM rewards, This Is Your Life) - Items crafted using a spell (Spelljammer Helm)

 Record the trade on your logsheet: player name, character name, items given and received, origin of new item.
 If a certificate exists, it goes with the item or is destroyed.